fishi0x01/vsh/README.md

 ![vsh usage](https://user-images.githubusercontent.com/10799507/66355982-9872a980-e969-11e9-8ca4-6a2ff215f835.gif)

-`vsh` is an interactive HashiCorp Vault shell which treats vault secret paths like directories.
+`vsh` is an interactive [HashiCorp Vault](https://www.vaultproject.io/) shell which treats paths and keys like directories and files.
-That way you can do recursive operations on the paths.
+Key features are:

-Both, vault KV v1 and v2 are supported.
+- recursive operations on paths with `cp`, `mv` or `rm`
-Further, copying/moving secrets between both KV versions is supported.
+- term search with `grep`

-`vsh` also supports a non-interactive mode (similar to `bash -c "<cmd>"`), which makes it easier to integrate with automation.
+- transparency towards differences between KV1 and KV2, i.e., you can freely move/copy secrets between both

-Commands are tested against KV1 and KV2 backends.
+- non-interactive mode for automation (`vsh -c "<cmd>"`)
-Further, the integration tests are running against vault `1.0.0` and `1.4.2`, i.e., there is a good chance that any version between will also be compatible.
+- merging keys with different strategies through `append`

 ## Supported commands